Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Systematic uncertainties

 \subsection{Four-body mass fits}

-There are three sources of systematic uncertainty considered for the four-body mass fits described in Sec.~\ref{sec:mass_fits}: imperfect modelling of the signal mass shapes, imperfect modelling of the combinatorial background mass shape and the \textit{sWeights} used to project out the signal component for the amplitude analysis.
+There are three sources of systematic uncertainty considered for the four-body mass fits described in Sec.~\ref{sec:mass_fits}: imperfect modelling of the signal mass shapes, imperfect modelling of the background mass shapes and the \textit{sWeights} used to project out the signal component for the amplitude analysis.
 For the signal mass shape, the four parameters describing the tails of the Hypatia distribution are varied within their uncertainties from the values determined from the fits to the simulation samples.
 The mass fits are repeated and the spread of results determines the systematic uncertainty value.
 In addition, an alternative parametrisation of the signal shape, a Johnson-$S_U$ distribution is used instead, and the difference with the baseline fit result to data is taken as the systematic uncertainty.
-For the combinatorial background shape, alternative parametrisations of a uniform distribution in Run~1 data or a second-order Bernstein polynomial in Run~2 data are used to derive a systematic uncertainty.
+For the combinatorial background shape, alternative parametrisations of an exponential distribution in Run~1 data or a second-order Bernstein polynomial in Run~2 data are used to derive a systematic uncertainty.
+Misidentified backgrounds modelled using Johnson-$S_U$ functions are instead modelled with double-sided Crystal Ball functions~\cite{Skwarnicki:1986xj}.
+For the partially reconstructed background shape, the bandwidth of the KDE is halved.
 The construction of the \emph{sWeights} assumes that the four-body mass is uncorrelated with the fit basis used in the amplitude fit.
 This assumption is tested by repeating the mass fits and recalculating the \emph{sWeights} in independent bins of the angular $\cos\theta_{\Km\pip}$ and $\cos\theta_{\Kp\pim}$ variables.
 The amplitude fit is repeated with the new set of \emph{sWeights} and the difference with respect to the baseline fit is taken as the systematic uncertainty.